emmbryo/quizzie/README.md

 this is a quiz-app for learning languages

-A project in collaboration with ullvi gymansium in köping, weden
+A project in collaboration with ullvi gymansium in köping, sweden